Funding Calls

 • High sickness absence is linked to high patient mortality.

-The on-going effects of the pandemic, recruitment and retention problems and the cost-of-living crisis have exacerbated issues around sickness rates, stress levels and levels of satisfaction at work: It is in this challenging environment, that SHC is asking for your ideas on how charitable funds can be used to best support you and your colleagues?
+The ongoing effects of the pandemic, recruitment and retention problems and the cost-of-living crisis have exacerbated issues around sickness rates, stress levels and levels of satisfaction at work.
+We're asking you for your ideas on how charitable funds can be used to best support you and your colleagues.

 For more information, email our team grants@shct.nhs.uk or Start an application